man-shar/js-examples/pace-of-death/README.md

-This is a bunch
-of javascript I wrote which basically forms the backbone of this story: https://tmsnrt.rs/2VqS5PS
+Code I wrote for all the graphics on this story: https://tmsnrt.rs/2VqS5PS

 What the files do: